BlockchainCommons/lethekit/README.md

 These are other projects that work with or leverage *LetheKit*.

 - (submit a PR to this repo list your project)

-### Known Issues

-#### ⚠️ Warning: Lack of Round-trip Compatibility between BIP-39 and SLIP-39

-At first glance, BIP-39 and SLIP-39 both appear to be means of converting a binary seed to a set of backup words and back.
-You might assume you could simply convert a BIP-39 backup to a binary seed, from that binary seed to SLIP-39, and then use the SLIP-39 backup to recover the same wallet as the original BIP-39 backup, but this is **NOT** the case.
-This is because the SLIP-39 algorithm that SatoshiLabs uses in their Trezor wallet does not derive the master secret in the same way as their BIP-39 algorithm does.

-Currently Blockchain Commons is investigating an alternative to SLIP-39 that allows round-trips with BIP-39.
-We want to ensure that the same seed will result in the same derived keys using either BIP-39 or our alternative approach.

-As SLIP-39 is not round-trip compatible with BIP-39, and SLIP-39 is under the control of SatoshiLabs and does not appear to be a fully community-controlled standard, Blockchain Commons is no longer endorsing SLIP-39.

-* This issue is being tracked [here](https://github.com/BlockchainCommons/bc-lethekit/issues/38).

 ## Financial Support